10 Tips to Manage Strong Emotions

 2. Limit behavior.

-Just because your kid is allowed to be jealous of the baby doesn't mean he can hit her.
-Just because you're allowed to be fed up with your two-year-old doesn't mean you scream at her.
+Just because your child is allowed to be jealous of the baby doesn't mean he can hit her.
+Just because you're allowed to be fed up with your 2-year-old doesn't mean you scream at her.
+You will always feel righteous when you're angry (and so does your child), but that doesn't mean you're "right" or should take action out of that anger.

 3. Notice that feelings come and go.

 The fact that you're feeling something doesn't mean you'll be feeling it tomorrow.
 Don't get attached.
-You aren't "mad" or "sad," you're feeling "mad" or "sad."
+You aren't "mad" or "sad"—you're feeling "mad" or "sad."
 You are so much greater than your emotions, no matter how powerful they feel at the moment.
-You really can just notice them and let them go.
+You really can just notice them, accept them, let them move through you, and let them go.

 4. Don't take feelings personally.